Teaching-Accessibility/course-project-497t-button/documentation.md

     N/A

-### Change Timeout Function
+### Button Pressed Function (Standard)
-changeTimeout(int newTime)
+buttonPressedStandard(unsigned long currentTime, unsigned long previousTime)

 Description-

-    Changes the current buttonTimeoutTime to the new specified time
+    Activates the pin, waits 150ms, then deactivates it and sets the button to timeout

 Parameters-

-    newTime - The new time you want the timeout to be
+    currentTime - Holds the current time the program has been running previousTime - Used to hold temp time values to measure change in time

+Returns-

+    N/A

+### Button Pressed Function (Sequential Mode)
+buttonPressedSequential(unsigned long currentTime, unsigned long previousTime)

+Description-

+    Counts button presses from user (500ms window) and then activates that pin

+Parameters-

+    currentTime - Holds the current time the program has been running previousTime - Used to hold temp time values to measure change in time

 Returns-

     N/A

 # UI Documentation